CASE STUDY

 Smart fitness devices became users’ best friends after the COVID-19 pandemic boosted the switch of the world to remote working, studying, negotiating, you name it.
 Fitness wasn’t an exception and a lot of people started working out using various smart devices combined with an application.

-Companies, on the other hand, had to dynamically adjust to current market needs and offer users a solution.
-For a lot of companies, the solution was a BLE-based fitness device paired up with a dedicated app.
+Companies had to dynamically adjust to current market needs and offer users a solution.
+For a lot of companies, the solution was a BLE-based fitness device paired up with a dedicated app, which often requires BLE app development service.

 BLE fitness integration with an iOS or Android app can offer each client butter user experience